NutritiousCookie/Rimworld-Storage-Balance/readme.md

 Design philosophy:
 - Declutter menus by removing duplicate items across mods
-- Balance around vanilla shelves
+- Balance around vanilla shelves (which are changed to neolithic tech)
 - Balance stack sizes by tech level and specialization of the building, rather than resource cost to build it.

 General guidelines are: